Updated February 2022

-Google is one of the most powerful marketing tools small businesses can leverage in 2020— but it’s often the most overlooked.
+Google is one of the most powerful marketing tools small businesses can leverage — but it’s often the most overlooked.

 In today’s digital landscape, Google is where customers turn to find answers to their questions, and businesses to provide the products and services they’re looking for.
 According to a study conducted by online ad network Chitika, the top listing on any given Google search results page receives roughly 33% of organic search traffic, compared to about 18% and 11% for the second and third listings, respectively.
 Add up those numbers and you’ll see that the top three organic listings alone on Google generally receive over 60% of all organic traffic— pretty eye opening, right?

-On top of that, we know that the pandemic is driving customers to search and browse online listings before making a purchase or in-store visit more than ever before, which means having a strong online presence in 2020 is basically non-negotiable.
+On top of that, we know that since the pandemic customers have been increasingly searching and browsing online listings before making a purchase or in-store visit, which means having a strong online presence is basically non-negotiable.

 So if you’re brand new to the world of marketing on Google, where do you even begin?

 How do you build your online presence, rank in Google Maps, and capitalize on all that web traffic that’s coming in from Google?
 Here are 3 tips to help you get started:

 1: Set Up a Google My Business Account

 Google My Business (GMB) is a free tool that helps businesses manage their local listings on Google.
 These listings typically highlight basic business information like your physical address, phone number, and business hours, so it’s beneficial to set up an account even just for the sake of ensuring that all of this information is accurate and up to date at all times.